 MEXICO TRIP 2017 – Yucatán and the Mayan Riviera

-In June of 2017, John Lewis will lead a group of four travelers on an eight day trip to Mexico.
-The group will fly from Providence to the Yucatán peninsula where our group will visit the Spanish colonial cities of Mérida and Izamal, tour the Mayan ruins at Uxmal, Chichén Itzá, and Tulum, snorkel on a coral reef at Akumal, and spend a day at the beach at Playa del Carmen.
-Spanish language skills helpful but not necessary.
+In June of 2017, John Lewis led a group of four travelers on an eight day trip to Mexico.
+The group flew from Providence to the Yucatán peninsula where our group visited the Spanish colonial city of Mérida, climbed the Mayan pyramids at Izamal, Kabah, and Uxmal, toured the ruins at Chichén Itzá, and Tulum, went swimming in a cenote, snorkeled on a coral reef at Akumal, and spent a day at the beach at the seaside town of Playa del Carmen.
+Our Spanish language skills were helpful but not necessary.
+Pictured above are the Mayan ruins at Uxmal.

 CHINA TRIP 2016 – Beijing, Hangzhou, and Shanghai